asim42/worktime-tracker/README.md

 - *NIX:

- $ cd /path/to/worktimetracker/src/
+ $ cd /path/to/worktimetracker/src

- $ zip -r worktimetracker.xpi content/ locale/ skin/ chrome.manifest install.rdf
+ $ zip -r ../bin/worktimetracker.xpi *

+ The resulting xpi file can be found in `worktimetracker/bin`

 - WINDOWS